 As an interpretive guide, I help connect visitors to important natural, cultural, and historical locations.
-I work closely with adventure travel companies.
+I work closely with education travel companies to lead multi-day, active adventures.
 Here are a few of my knowledge areas that can enhance tours in the Pacific Northwest & California.

 Oregon’s Newberry Volcano – Exploring a Fundamental Force of Nature

 The approachable, active Newberry Volcano of central Oregon allows for first-hand discovery and connection to one of the most fundamental forces of nature – in both its creative and destructive roles.

 The coastline of Oregon is a dynamic edge, a resource-rich environment that has attracted maritime explorers for centuries and into today.

 Crater Lake’s breathtaking beauty, seasonal weather extremes, and distinguishing natural and cultural features, combined with a variety of recreational opportunities, provide visitors with abundant chances for discovery, reflection, and inspiration.

 Wandering Wicked San Francisco: Fear, Sex, & Gold